Houston Pedestrian Accident Lawyer

 - Poorly designed intersections.
 In some cases, all parties follow the rules – only to still wind up in a pedestrian collision.
 In these events, it could be a poorly designed crosswalk or malfunctioning traffic signal to blame.
 The city could also be at fault for these accidents.

-Hire an attorney to investigate your accident and find out its probable cause and at-fault party or parties.
+Hire a Houston personal injury lawyer to investigate your accident and find out its probable cause and at-fault party or parties.
 If you think you contributed to the accident (by jaywalking, for example), don’t give up hope.
 Texas is a modified comparative negligence state, meaning that as long as you were 50% or less at fault for the accident, you could still recover damages from the other party.

 Ways to Prevent Pedestrian-Vehicle Collisions